zealtv/notebook/NEXTECH QC3868/index.md

 ![](Pasted%20image%2020220129212255.png)

-The camera's IR sensitivity interfears with colours.
+The camera's IR sensitivity interferes with colours.
 It's not a faithful representation but has a good vibe when giving you colour.

 ![](Pasted%20image%2020220129232525.png)